City of Kingston: Culture and arts

 The City of Kingston has art and theatre facilities in Parkdale and Moorabbin respectively at the Shirley Burke Theatre and Kingston City Hall, with seating for up to 800 occupants.
 Each year the city hosts the Mordi Fest with live music, the Spring Fair and Carols by Kingston as its key events.

+Internationally acclaimed musician Rick Springfield's childhood home was in Parkdale; musician and composer Eddie Perfect was raised in Mentone; and musician Paul Kelly performed in Kingston venues during his early career.
 Popular rock bands British India and Jet respectively were from Mentone and Dingley Village.

 The Heidelberg School was an art movement of the late 19th century with ties to Australian impressionism, which featured scenes of Mentone by respective artists Tom Roberts, Charles Conder and Frederick McCubbin.
 An international-standard sculpture trail is proceeding at Patterson River, bordering the suburbs of Carrum, Patterson Lakes and Bonbeach.